MediaComem/comem-masrad-dfa/subjects/js/README.md

 The `discovery` variable stores a new (and empty) object, of type `Starship`.

 > Note that there's **nothing special** about this function: calling it with `new` is what makes it a constructor.
+>
 > It's simply a **convention** to put the first letter in uppercase.

 ### The `this` keyword

-Calling a **constructor** function with `new` give you access to `this` in its body.
-That variable refers to the **object that is being created**.
+You can access the `this` keyword inside a function body.
+In this case, `this` refers to **the object that will be created** when calling this function as a **constructor** (with `new`).

-You can modify this object, for example to attach values you receive from arguments to it:
+You can modify this object, for example to attach it properties with values received as parameters:

 ```js
 function Starship(name, designation) {